Volunteer at UW Health: Make a difference in the lives of our patients and visitors

 In Illinois

-To apply to become a volunteer for UW Health locations in Illinois, please complete the following forms:
+To apply to become a volunteer for UW Health locations in Illinois, please use our online form to begin your application process.

 Questions about volunteering?